Murder of Lim Lee Tin: Murder and investigation

 On the morning of 28 January 1989, 26-year-old Lim Lee Tin's body was found in a drain at Choa Chu Kang Christian cemetery (a Chinese cemetery).
 Upon receiving the police report, the police investigators from the CID, led by Inspector T. Maniam (who would become a victim of murder in 1999), took charge of the investigations.
-Forensic pathologist Wee Keng Poh, who arrived at the scene, tested the body first-hand and found that the deceased man, who have seven knife wounds on his body, had sustained five fatal knife wounds to his heart and lungs, and Lim may have been taken totally by surprise when he was stabbed.
+Forensic pathologist Wee Keng Poh, who arrived at the scene, tested the body first-hand and found that the deceased man, who have seven knife wounds on his body, had sustained five fatal knife wounds to his heart and lungs, and Lim may have been taken by surprise when he was stabbed.

-At the start of the autopsy, Dr Wee discovered that Lim was not a man, but a woman.
-According to Lim's mother Chan Giok Mui and other family members, Lim, who possessed masculine-looking facial features, often behaved and dressed like a man, and she used elastic binding to wrap up her breasts.
-Due to her large man-like build, close-cropped short hair, manly appearance and masculine mannerisms, Lim was often mistook as a man by her acquaintances and neighbours, and even the police officers prior to Dr Wee's discovery.
+At the start of the autopsy, Dr Wee discovered that Lim had female sex organs.
+According to Lim's mother Chan Giok Mui and other family members, Lim, who possessed masculine-looking facial features, often behaved and dressed like a man, and used elastic binding to wrap up her breasts.
+Due to her large man-like build, close-cropped short hair, manly appearance, and masculine mannerisms, Lim was often mistook as a man by her acquaintances and neighbours, and even the police officers prior to Dr Wee's discovery.
 Lim, who was also called "Jack" by her friends, was said to have wanted to go through a sex change operation prior to her murder.
+Singapore's The New Paper described Lim as "trans-sexual".
 She was unemployed and normally would help her parents to clean up the house and do house chores.